 One of the company’s essential aims is to offer our customers a wide range of options so that everyone can choose his own instrument.
 Apart from the PETROF and ANT.
-PETROF brands, the firm also owns others that each represent its philosophy.
-Common to all of them is the rich history and timelessness of their design, which is conceived and developed by specialists from our design and technology centre in Hradec Králové.
+PETROF brands, the company also owns other brands that each represent its own philosophy.
+Common to all of them is the rich history and timelessness of their design, which is conceived and developed by specialists from our design and technology center in Hradec Králové.
 All those traditional brands that were produced in Czechoslovakia have gradually been included in PETROF’s portfolio.
 The tones of these beautiful acoustic grand and upright pianos give inspiration to every pianist who sits down to play them.

-Franc Scholze, the founder of this brand, entered the piano industry owing to his admirable skill.
-He showed this by successfully shortening a neighbour’s piano at a time when he still had no experience in this field.
+Franz Scholze, the founder of this brand, entered the piano industry owing to his admirable skill.
+He showed this by successfully shortening a neighbor’s piano at a time when he still had no experience in this field.
 After learning the trade, he founded the Scholze company in 1876.
 Now PETROF is continuing the tradition of this name.